(she/her)

 Motivational Interviewing

-I am certified in motivation interviewing and use this approach in combination with other evidence-based practices to help clients make their own decisions when ambivalent toward change.
+I am certified in motivation interviewing (MI) and use this approach in combination with other evidence-based practices to help clients make their own decisions when ambivalent toward change.

 Psychoanalytic